StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

    "traffic_direction", False, False, "", "The direction(s) of traffic flow allowed on the road."
    "road_surface_type", False, False, "", "The type of surface covering a road."
    "structure_id", False, False, "", "Unique identifier of the corresponding structure."
+   "trans_canada_highway", False, False, "", "Indicates the inclusion of the feature in the Trans-Canada Highway."
+   "national_highway_system", False, False, "", "Indicates the inclusion of the feature in the National Highway System."
    "bb_uid_l", True, False, "", "Unique identifier of the corresponding basic block on the left side of each feature."
    "bb_uid_r", True, False, "", "Unique identifier of the corresponding basic block on the right side of each feature."
    "acquisition_technique", False, False, "", "The type of data source or technique used to populate (create or revise)